Queen Elizabeth II has passed away, aged 96.

 'Succession to the throne is regulated not only through descent, but also by Parliamentary statute.
 The order of succession is the sequence of members of the Royal Family in the order in which they stand in line to the throne.'

-Here is everything you need to know about the royal family's line of succession:
+Following the death of Her Majesty, here is everything you need to know about the royal family's line of succession: